 MP for South Norfolk

-“A party-loyal Labour MP who rarely rebels, but has notably low voting attendance and serves on the Petitions Committee.”
+“A party-loyal backbencher who rarely rebels but has unusually low voting attendance.”

-Ben Goldsborough is a Labour (Co-op) MP for South Norfolk, elected in July 2024.
-He currently serves on the Petitions Committee, a role he began in October 2024.
-The data provided does not include details of his career before entering Parliament.
+Ben Goldsborough is the Labour Co-operative MP for South Norfolk, elected in July 2024.
+He currently serves on the Petitions Committee, a role he has held since October 2024.
+The data provided does not include details of his previous career.

 Generated 21 February 2026